 - trouble focusing at work or wanting to work more

 - detachment from their partner or baby

 Male callers to our National Helpline often express a sense of hopelessness and don’t want to burden their partner’s with their own feelings.

 We encourage an open dialogue with partners, but we understand that feeling of “walking on eggshells” – and that’s why we want men to check in on each other and know when to call for help.

 Providing the best care for your baby also means remembering your own wellbeing.
 You need to eat well, rest and have breaks.
 There is no need to suffer alone.

 3 ways new dads can look after themselves and keep healthy

-- Recognise this is an important life transition – and give yourself time to adjust
+- Recognise this is an important life transition – and give themselves time to adjust.

-- Eat well, rest when you can and try to get some exercise as well
+- Eat well, rest when they can and try to get some exercise as well.

 If you or anyone you know is struggling with perinatal anxiety or depression, call PANDA’s free National Perinatal Anxiety and Depression Helpline on 1300 726 306.
 The helpline operates Monday to Friday from 9am to 7:30pm EST.